Ceiling fan falls during exam in Hansraj College

 During an internal examination of BCom (Hons) students at Hansraj College, an operational ceiling fan fell and injured one student.
 We spoke to several students who refused to go on record about the incident due to fear of action by the college authorities.

-A ceiling fan fell in a classroom at Hansraj College, on Wednesday, when around 25 first-year students of BCom (Hons) were writing an internal exam for Accounts.
-The fan that was operational, suddenly fell to the ground near the second-last bench injuring one student and leaving the rest in shock.
+A ceiling fan fell in a classroom at Hansraj College, on Wednesday, when around 25 first-year students of BCom (Hons) were appearing for an internal exam for Accounts.
+The fan that was operational, suddenly fell to the ground near the second-last bench, injuring one student and leaving the rest in shock.

 A classmate of the injured student, who witnessed the mishap live says he heard the fan make excessive noise before it fell abruptly.
 He shares on condition of anonymity: “Aise chalta hua fan kaise gir jaata hai?
 None of us took it seriously at first until we saw our classmate’s ear bleeding.
 That’s when we realised the seriousness of the situation and how bad it could have turned.
 Surprisingly, no action was taken afterwards by the college authorities to inspect the state of other electrical fittings within the classroom.”